-We rely and may continue to rely on a single distribution facility for the sale of TAVALISSETM (fostamatinib disodium hexahydrate) and potential sale of any of our product candidates.\
+We rely and may continue to rely on a single distribution facility for the sale of TAVALISSE and potential sale of any of our product candidates.\

-Our distribution operations for the sale of TAVALISSE is concentrated in a single distribution center owned by a third party logistics provider.
-Our distribution operations, if and when we launch any of our product candidate in the future, may also be concentrated in a single distribution center owned by a third party logistics provider.
-Any significant disruption in the operation of the facility due to natural disaster or severe weather, or events such as fire, accidents, power outages, system failures, or other unforeseen causes, could devalue or damage a significant portion of our inventories and could adversely affect our product distribution and sales until such time as we could secure an alternative facility.
+Our distribution operations for the sale of TAVALISSE is currently concentrated in one distribution center owned by a third-party logistics provider.
+Our distribution operations, if and when we launch any of our product candidates in the future, may also be concentrated in a single distribution center owned by a third-party logistics provider.
+Any errors in inventory level management and unforeseen inventory shortage could adversely affect our business.
+In addition, any significant disruption in the operation of the facility due to natural disaster or severe weather, or events such as fire, accidents, power outages, system failures, or other unforeseen causes, could devalue or damage a significant portion of our inventories and could adversely affect our product distribution and sales until such time as we could secure an alternative facility.
 If we encounter difficulties with our distribution facility or other problems or disasters arise, we cannot ensure that critical systems and operations will be restored in a timely manner or at all, and this would have a material adverse effect on our business.
 In addition, growth could require us to further expand our current facility, which could affect us adversely in ways that we cannot predict.